 Visit a good tea house.
 Or better yet to see the tea ceremony.

 Go to see how they make silk and grow pearls.

 Acrobatic show or Bejing Opera.

 Go to eat Beijing duck for a recommended restaurant.

 Walk through the centre's food allies and try something strange like scorpions.

 Go to an old fashioned book store to see how beautiful Chinese books are.

 Go in the morning to a park and join a Tai Chi lesson.

 And then of course all the main attractions like Chinese wall etc

-Have a great time - it's an amazing city with so many things to do and see... -Marjo- 3 months ago
+Have a great time - it's an amazing city with so many things to do and see... -Marjo- about 3 years ago